exterior street sign

 smithsofgastown.ca

 The Blarney Stone is a Vancouver institution dating back to 1972, and they host what they call “the grandest St. Paddy’s party on the west coast.”
-This year’s edition (their 51st) will kick off with a brunch at 11 a.m. and continue through into the wee hours.
+This year’s edition (their 54th) will kick off with a brunch at 9 a.m. and continue through into the wee hours.
+There will be live bands playing, Celtic dancers, a piper, DJ and even a face painter to help you celebrate.

 216 Carrall St, Vancouver